fhemberger/manifest-validator/README.md

 Read the [Cache Manifest Validator API documentation](https://github.com/fhemberger/manifest-validator/wiki/API-Documentation).

+## Chrome Extension

+The validator is now also available as an [extension for Google Chrome](https://chrome.google.com/webstore/detail/lomdbpjnhnphfhgmaeedafmnfeikkcfo), you can [grab the source code here](https://github.com/fhemberger/manifest-validator.chrome).

 ## Textmate Bundle

 I've also created a [TextMate bundle](https://github.com/fhemberger/CacheManifest.tmbundle/) with a default manifest template and a connection to the validation service.